isomerpages/ogp-buildforgood/_bfg-environment/Accelerator & Funding.md

 ---
 <h2><strong>Accelerator and Funding</strong></h2>
 <p>This year, winning teams of the Build for Good 2024 hackathon will be
-empowered further to advance their solutions for public good with an 2-month accelerator programme and funding of up to $100,000.&nbsp;</p>
+empowered further to advance their solutions for public good with a 2-month accelerator programme and funding of up to $100,000.&nbsp;</p>
 <h3><strong>Accelerator</strong></h3>
 <p>The accelerator programme will focus on imparting skills, knowledge and
-networks essential for scaling solutions through sustained growth, and potentially launch them with real users.
+networks essential for scaling solutions through sustained growth, and launch them with real users.
 <br>
 </p>
 <ul>